TimothySchelz/cs3500/PS4/Resources/README.txt

 Once a file is selected the saved file will be loaded into the current spreadsheet.
 Save will open a dialog so that the user can save their spreadsheet.
 Close will close the window.
 If changes have been made to the spreadsheet a save warning will pop up.
 There is also a Help menu.
 When the help menu is selected a pop up will appear describing basic use of the spreadsheet.

+11/3/2016
+The spreadsheet can be navigated with the tab and enter keys.
+TAB moves the selection to the right, SHIFT+TAB moves it to the left.
+ENTER moves it down, and SHIFT+ENTER moves it up.
+Whenever one of these are typed it also enters whatever is in the contentsbox into the cell.